MernaMakhlouf/Nasnav/README.md

-**Before running the project, make sure the node modules are installed** if the node modules are not installed, run this command npm install react-scripts --save
+**Before running the project, make sure the node modules are installed** if the node modules are not installed, run this command "npm install react-scripts --save"

 **To run the project**
-use npm start or yarn start
+use "npm start" or "yarn start"

 # Getting Started with Create React App